pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 process.

-This intuitive way of representing _knowledge_ as a network of interconnected concepts is easily represented in a computer program and various computer programs can be written to analyze characterize the structure of the network.
+This intuitive way of representing _knowledge_ as a network of interconnected concepts is easily represented in a computer program and various programs can be written to analyze characterize the structure of the network.

 Two specific scenarios that I find interesting are: